ananevans/CarND-Behavioral-Cloning-P3/writeup.md

 Here is the distribution of the angle values for my track 1 data:

 ![alt text][image6]

+From this two images, we can observe that adding images from the second track was very useful in improving the distribution of steering angles.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.